Regulated Medical Waste Disposal

 Biotech Research Waste Disposal

-MERI disposes biohazard waste from many biotechs, labs, research, industrial, and manufacturing facilities.
-Some of the typical waste MERI treats and disposes of for research facilities include:
+We collect biohazard waste from many biotechs, labs, research, industrial, and manufacturing facilities.
+Some of the typical waste we treat and dispose of for research facilities include:

 • Sharps